 Storage instructions

-To store: Place the seitan in an airtight container or wrap tightly in plastic wrap and place it in the refrigerator.
-Properly stored, seitan can last for up to 5 to 7 days.
+To store: Place leftover seitan in an airtight container or wrap it in plastic wrap and place it in the fridge for 5-7 days.

-To freeze: Wrap the seitan tightly in plastic wrap or place it in a freezer-safe container or resealable bag.
-Ensure there is no excess air inside the packaging to prevent freezer burn.
-Seitan can be frozen for up to 2 to 3 months.
+To freeze: Wrap the seitan in plastic wrap or place it in a freezer-safe container and freeze for 2-3 months.

 Frequently asked questions